 Infinix Smart 5 runs on Android 10(GO Edition) out-of-the-box.
 Infinix Smart 5 starts at KES 9,499.
 You can buy it on Jumia here.

-Nokia C2 costs KES 7,500 and is one of Kenya’s cheapest android phones, offering a clean android experience.
+Nokia C2 costs KES 7,500 and is one of Kenya’s cheapest Android One phones, offering a clean android experience.
 It features a 5.7-inch HD display, a quad-core processor, and 1GB of RAM.
 It runs on Android 9 Pie (Go Edition), but there’s an Android 10 update coming.

-Nokia C2 has a single 5MP camera on the back and rear, but the results are not bad for starters.
-Internal storage is 16GB, but you can pack in extra via microSD (up to 64GB).
+Nokia C2 has a single 5MP camera on the back and rear.
+However, in terms of photography, the results are not bad for starters.
+Internal storage is 16GB, but you can get some more headroom by tucking in a microSD (up to 64GB).
 Buy the Nokia C2 on Jumia here.

 Safaricom NEON Ray Pro

-Safaricom NEON phones are some of the cheapest smartphones you can buy in Kenya.
+Safaricom NEON phones are some of the cheapest smartphones you can buy in Kenya with 4G LTE support.
 Safaricom Neon Ray Pro retails at KES 4,999 or Ksh 3,399 plus 2000 Bonga Points.

-Safaricom Neon Ray Pro has a slightly larger 5.5-inch display, 16GB ROM,1GB RAM, and 4G LTE support.
-Keep in mind that the phones are locked on Safaricom’s network, so you cannot insert an Airtel or Telkom SIM Card.
+Safaricom Neon Ray Pro has a small 5.5-inch display, 16GB ROM,1GB RAM, and 4G LTE support.
+Keep in mind that the Neon Ray phones are locked on Safaricom’s network, so you cannot insert an Airtel or Telkom SIM Card.

 Neon Ray Pro is also available under Safaricom’s flexible financing plan – Lipa Mdogo Mdogo.
 With Lipa Mdogo Mdogo, you pay a KES 1000 deposit, then finish the remaining cash plus interest in 9 months by paying Ksh 20 a day.